Functional limit theorems for random walks perturbed by positive alpha-stable jumps: Introduction and main result

 see, for instance, Section 9.3.1 in \cite{Whitt:1980}.
 The scaling limit of $\Psi(S_\theta)$ is Skorokhod's reflection of the scaling limit of $S_\theta$, provided that the latter is well-defined.
 Assume, for instance, that $\theta_1$, $\theta_2,\ldots$ are independent identically distributed random variables of zero mean and finite variance.
 Then Donsker's scaling limit of $X$ is a reflected Brownian motion.
 The results of this type are well-known and can be interpreted from different viewpoints, see, for example, Chapter VI in \cite{Bertoin:1996}, Sections 1.9, 1.10 and 3.3 in \cite{Borovkov:1984}, Sections 8.7 and 8.8 in \cite{Whitt:2002}.
 Usually, the continuous mapping theorem is a main technical tool of the corresponding proofs.

 Consider a slightly different model in which $X(n)$ is the number of goods at time $n$ in a storage.
 If $X(n-1)+\theta_n<0$ (that is, the request at time $n$ cannot be satisfied), then the storage is refilled with a random amount of goods or several random batches of goods.
 The purpose of the present paper is to prove functional limit theorems with Donsker's scaling for this and similar models, which only differ by the way of reflection upon crossing $0$.
+It will be shown below that if the distribution of the added number of goods belongs to the domain of attraction of an $\alpha$-stable distribution, $\alpha\in(0,1)$, then the heavy traffic limit is a reflected Brownian motion with infinite intensity jump-exit from $0$.
+In contrast to the classical heavy traffic limit theorems, the latter process is not a solution to the Skorokhod reflection problem.